Security-Related Programs and Authorities

 Presidential Drawdown Authority (PDA)

-As of September 30, 2024, $45.8 billion in security funding has been appropriated to the DoD to replace weapons and materiel donated to Ukraine under PDA.
+The largest share of security-related funding consists of $45.8 billion appropriated to the DoD to replace weapons and materiel donated to Ukraine under PDA.

 In response to Russia’s 2022 full-scale invasion of Ukraine, Congress increased the caps on PDA from $100 million annually to $11 billion for FY 2022, $14.5 billion for FY 2023, and $7.8 billion for FY 2024 in the Ukraine supplemental appropriations acts, providing $33.3 billion in cumulative PDA.